IsuruSankhajith/medicare_front/README.md

   </a>
 </p>

-<h1 align="center">Admin LTE 3.2.0 - Angular 15.0.1</h1>
+<h1 align="center">Medicare</h1>

 <p>
-  This repository is a form of original adminlte project.
-It is aim to use adminlte template with Angular.
+  This repository is a form of originally own by Isuru Sankhajith .
 </p>
 <br>